 The study of biological interfaces is one of the most innovative and expanding areas of science and technology, as many medical devices and materials could be vastly improved if their surfaces could be modified to be more biocompatible with living tissues.
 This challenge involves rethinking the hard, rigid forms that exist today into soft, biocompatible designs that allow seamless, long-term integration with the soft tissues and surfaces of biological systems.

 Combining the capabilities of biosensors and interfaces within integrated devices will open new ways to assess an individual’s physiological health status - offering huge potential for continuous, non-invasive self-monitoring of biomarkers for diseases.

-Integrating consumer digital technologies with data collected from new biosensors will enable scientists to collect and track real-time physiological and behavioural data at scale.
-Analysing these huge datasets with the help of AI and machine learning will lead to new insights that can make accurate diagnoses about a person’s current and future health - and recommend personalised interventions that will prevent or delay the onset of disease.
+Integrating consumer digital technologies with data collected from new biosensors will enable scientists to collect and track real-time physiological and behavioral data at scale.
+Analyzing these huge datasets with the help of AI and machine learning will lead to new insights that can make accurate diagnoses about a person’s current and future health - and recommend personalized interventions that will prevent or delay the onset of disease.

 Genomics examines a person’s DNA blueprint; metabolomics involves looks at small molecules (metabolites); proteomics - explores protein molecules; and transcriptomics examines gene activity.

 Biosensors are analytical devices used for detecting a chemical, which combines a biologically derived material with a detector.

 Biointerfaces are where synthetic materials and biological systems interact with each other